JacquelynGarcia/RecipeAnalysis/README.md

    ![Permutation Test Distribution](images/meanratingdiff.png)

 2. Box Plot:
    The box plot below illustrates the distribution of average ratings for low-calorie and high-calorie recipes.
-Both groups show similar central tendencies, but the statistical tests highlight a significant difference in their means.
+Both groups show similar box plots but the statistical tests highlight a significant difference in their means.

    ![Box Plot of Average Rating by Calorie Category](images/boxplot.png)

 #### Conclusion

 Since the p-value is less than the significance level, we reject the null hypothesis.
-This finding suggests that the average rating differs significantly between low-calorie and high-calorie recipes.
-One possible explanation could be that higher-calorie recipes, often perceived as richer and more indulgent, receive slightly higher ratings due to their appeal to taste preferences.
+This suggests that the average rating differs significantly between low-calorie and high-calorie recipes.
+A possible explanation could be that higher-calorie recipes receive slightly higher ratings because of their appeal to a wider range of pallets.

 ---